 History

-Church of St. Glies in Gileston was probably founded in the 12th century, from this period comes its nave.
-In the thirteenth or the fourteenth century, it was enlarged by a chancel, and in the fifteenth century, it was thoroughly reconstructed.
-The roof, windows and the porch were added.
-The church is dedicated to Saint Glies, although its dedication may also come from the local Giles family.
+Church of St. Glies in Gileston was probably founded in the 12th century, when the nave was built.
+In the thirteenth or the fourteenth century, it was enlarged by a chancel and in the fifteenth century it was thoroughly reconstructed.
+The new roofs, windows and the porch were added.
+The church is dedicated to Saint Glies, although its dedication may also come from the local Giles family, recorded in Gileston for the first time in 1262.
 A thorough renovation of the building was carried out in 1883, perhaps from this period the western turret comes from.
+Further repair works were carried out in 1903.

 Architecture